hopfinjo/ethereum-pos-testnet-send-balance-and-deploy-contracts/README.md

 ![image](https://github.com/hopfinjo/ethereum-pos-testnet-send-balance-and-deploy-contracts/assets/76743011/c4b4b32e-6c6b-4449-9df1-044a5437cb2c)

-The password used is "1234"
+The password used is "1234".
+You do not need this anywhere.

 *  Add created accounts to the genesis alloc section.
 This will give the accounts eth, so that you can make transactions with them.
   Ensure high number for allocated per account.
 Number is in hex in json file.